How to Bury Your WordPress Website Alive Guaranteed

 Here’s what I talked about in the beginning: everyone, who is familiar with problems of shared hosting, understands that sooner or later the resources will not be enough anymore.
 That’s why a smart website owner is already looking for a reliable server, while a smart and forward-looking owner will never put a website on shared hosting in the first place.
 I recommend Vepp.

-Vepp — is a user-friendly service for WordPress websites and server management.
-You can create backups, scan the website for viruses, treat them and make sure your website is always available.
-Everything is so simple, you won’t need to use a system administrator!
+Vepp — is a user-friendly service for managing your WordPress website and server.
+You can create backups, scan your website for viruses, treat them and even track your blog's statistics.
+Everything is so simple, you won’t need a system administrator!